josephschmitt/alexa-libby/README.md

 the `test_events` directory are several event files you can use for testing, and they should map pretty well to each Intent.
 To test an intent, simply update the `EVENT_FILE` value in your `.env` config file to point to the event to test against.
-Make sure you run `npm install` from the command line to get the the latest npm packages, and then run `npm run test-lambda`.
+Make sure you run `npm install` from the command line to get the the latest npm packages, and then run `npm start`.

 ## Setting up the Skill